ssokolova01/SingleCell_Internship_HackBio/README.md

 Given their unique nature as anucleate cell fragments, the low occurrence of platelets is difficult to interpret based solely on the clustering results.

 ***Functional state.*** Immune system activation, mostly innate immune system (abundant cytotoxic gamma delta T cells and ILC2s—first responders).
 Inflammation, most likely viral infectious nature.
 Expression of CCL genes coding chemokines and IL genes coding cytokines, which are the markers of an active infection inflammation process.
 Also detected: increased monocytes for antigen presentation, naive B cells for pathogen recognition, and plasma cells driving antibody production.
+(Suen et al., 2025; Hams & Fallon,  2012)

 ***Conclusion.*** The sample represents a peripheral blood leukocyte preparation, as evidenced by the presence of mature immune cells (lymphocytes, monocytes, neutrophils) and absence of hematopoietic stem/progenitor cells characteristic of bone marrow.
 Erythrocytes are not detected in scRNA-seq data due to standard sample processing and the lack of nuclear RNA in mature red blood cells.
 Cell cluster qualitative and quantitative distribution presents peripheral blood in activated immune system status and acute intense inflammation process, most probably caused by viral infection.
 Further functional gene analysis is required to validate the nature of the pathology.

+## **Literature:**

+Hams & Fallon,  2012

+Human Cell Atlas

+Mahalingaiah et al., 2018

+Miltenyi Biotec MACS Handbook

+MSD Manuals, Cellular Components of the Immune System

+Suen et al., 2025